rakukanteki/rakukanteki/README.md

 ## Experience:
 - Currently serving as a Research Assistant at Qatar University, contributing both technically and as a writer.
 My current focus is on **Natural Language Processing (NLP)**, where I am engaged in research and development to advance the field.
+- "I actively engage in __Machine Learning and Data Science__ competitions on Kaggle and have solved over 250 coding problems across LeetCode and Codeforces."

 ## Projects: